Nipple Issues: When To Worry, When To Wait

 Perhaps it’s discharge, with clear, milky, dark, or even bloody fluid leaking (or being squeezed) out.
-Often it’s pain anything from slight sensitivity to a burning soreness.
+Often, it’s pain — anything from slight sensitivity to a burning soreness.

 What’s up with all of this?
 And when should you call the doctor?

 Your nipples are one of the most sensitive parts of your body; they’re easily irritated.
 Sore nipples can be caused by something as simple as a change in your body wash or laundry detergent.
-They’re a classic sign of early pregnancy and also of the approach of your period.
+They’re a classic early sign of pregnancy — and also of the approach of your period.
 Sore nipples may be due to a hormonal imbalance.
-Cold compresses sometimes help; but generally, it’s just something you have to wait out.
+Cold compresses sometimes help, but generally, it’s just something you have to wait out.

-Change in appearance: What if one nipple suddenly seems darker than the other?
+What if one nipple suddenly seems darker than the other?
 This could be related to your period; wait and see if the change disappears over the course of your cycle.
 If it lasts longer than a month or so, ask your doctor about it.

-And what if your nipple suddenly becomes inverted it pulls in, instead of sticking out?
+And what if your nipple suddenly becomes inverted — it pulls in, instead of sticking out?
 This can be a bona fide breast cancer symptom; you should see a doctor sooner rather than later.

 You may notice what seems like eczema or another skin condition on your nipple.
 This may sometimes extend to the areola (the dark area surrounding the nipple).
 You may notice oozing, flaking or scaling skin, or redness; you may experience pain, burning, or itching.
 What causes this?

 You might simply be experiencing a more severe irritation due to any of the above causes for itchy or sore nipples.
 You might have an infection of the milk ducts beneath the nipple that’s spread to the nipple itself.

-Generally speaking, you should call the doctor if your nipple issue is confined to one breast; and if it lasts longer than a month (longer than one menstrual cycle).
+Generally speaking, you should call the doctor if your nipple issue is confined to one breast and if it lasts longer than a month (longer than one menstrual cycle).

-You should also call the doctor if your symptoms are clearly worsening if it looks like an infection is developing, or if the pain/itching are increasing in intensity and frequency.
+You should also call the doctor if your symptoms are clearly worsening — if it looks like an infection is developing, or if the pain/itching are increasing in intensity and frequency.